fauu/Kamite/README.md

   # incoming chunks.
 See the "Transforming chunks" section of the Readme
   transforms = [{
     # A regular expression whose match will be replaced in incoming chunk texts.
-    # Enclose in triple quotes (""") to avoid problems with special characters
+    # Enclose in triple quotes to avoid problems with special characters
-    replace = …,
+    replace = …

     # The replacement text.
 Supports match groups (`$1` stands in for the 1st
-    # capture group in the `replace` regular expression, etc.)
+    # capture group in the `replace` regular expression, and so on)
     with = …
   }]
 }